 Route Network

-Cusco Alejandro Velasco Astete Airport connects six destinations worldwide, with Lima standing out as its busiest route.
+Cusco Alejandro Velasco Astete Airport connects five destinations worldwide, with Lima standing out as its busiest route.
 The longest nonstop flight is to Santiago, and the shortest flight is to Puerto Maldonado.

-Cusco Alejandro Velasco Astete Airport is served by three airlines, with LATAM in the lead at 43% of routes.
+Cusco Alejandro Velasco Astete Airport is served by three airlines, with Sky Airline in the lead at 33% of routes.
 The top three carriers together cover 100% of routes. zero carriers operate only one route each.
 A total of two airlines operate international routes, compared with two airlines serving domestic routes.
 LATAM is operating the longest nonstop flight, connecting to Santiago with a flight time of 3 hrs 50 mins.

-Cusco Alejandro Velasco Astete Airport provides direct service to four countries across two continents.
-The route network is 50% domestic and 50% international.
-Colombia is the primary international destination.
+Cusco Alejandro Velasco Astete Airport provides direct service to four countries across one continent.
+The route network is 40% domestic and 60% international.
+Chile is the primary international destination.

 Global Rankings